stavsap/Jenkins-On-Docker/README.md

 If one desires to use jenkins docker agent that is without docker client, perform the following:

-- setup a docker template with you desired agent, for example **jenkins/agent-jdk11**.
+- set up a docker template with you desired agent, for example **jenkins/agent-jdk11**.
 - In docker template settings change user to "root" (to be able to perform install of packages).
 - In job pipeline add step to install docker client. for example for alpine image agent: